Cyber-Haze/Azure-AD-DC-and-Client-VM-s-Configuration/README.md

 <h2>High-Level Deployment and Configuration Steps(Part 1)</h2>
 <p>

-  1. Set up resources in Azure: Create a Domain Controller and a Client VM.
+  1. Setup resources in Azure: Create a Domain Controller and a Client VM.
-  2. Configure DNS IP Address
+  2. Configure DNS IP Address: Join Client to Domain Controller
   3. Ensure network connectivity between the Client and the Domain Controller.

 </p>